 How many decks do you need to play Continental?

 This is determined by the number of Players up to 8, though usually a minimum of 4 is required.
 Continental can be played with two decks of 108 cards, or two Joker variant Anglo-American standard decks when with four players, 3 decks for 5 and 6 Players with 162 cards, and 4 decks for 7 and 8 Players with a deck of 216 cards.

-Each round in Continental is demarcated by a new round of dealing cards from the Dealer.
-In Continental, the round number determines the melds that are required to end the round and bring about a new deal, as well as tally points for the round.
+Each round in Continental Rummy is demarcated by a new round of dealing cards from the Dealer.
+The round number determines the melds that are required to end the round and bring about a new deal, as well as tally points for the round.